RaptureMe/BeeFit/README.md

 ### User Sign-up and Login
 BeeFit allows users to create an account by signing up with their email and password.
 Existing users can log in securely to access their personalized fitness data.

-### Food Diary
+### Calorie Intake
 - **Track Food Intake**: Users can input the foods they eat, specifying the type of food and the number of calories consumed.
-The system calculates total calories consumed.
-- **Personalized Calorie Goals**: BeeFit sets personalized calorie goals based on the user's profile and fitness objectives.

-### Weight Tracking
-- **Starting and Ending Weights**: Users can input their starting weight at the beginning of the week and track their progress by adding their weight at the end of the week.
-- **Weight Goal Setting**: BeeFit helps users set achievable weight goals and tracks their progress towards those goals.

 ### Future Goals